-Cream tea or mince pies - both delicious ways to fundraise!
+Cream tea - a delicious way to fundraise!

-Whatever you choose, the idea is simple – invite some friends to join you at home or online (via Zoom for example), enjoy a cream tea or mince pies together, and donate to our aloneTOGETHER appeal.
+The idea is simple – invite some friends to join you at home or online (via Zoom for example), enjoy a cream tea, and donate to our aloneTOGETHER appeal.
 This appeal helps us provide our services for older people to help alleviate loneliness and isolation.

 Tom George from The Rock Choir has put together a compilation of their songs for people to enjoy while they have their treat.
 See below: